NiklasRosenstein/osxt/xcode/README.md

 # XCode Command-line Tools Installer

-The `xcode-cltools-installer` allows you to install the XCode Command-line Tools from a Disk Image File (`.dmg`) to a directory of your choice.
+This application allows you to download and install the XCode Command-line Tools from a Disk Image File (`.dmg`) to a directory of your choice.
 This gives you access to all available Command-line Tools, even old ones that would normally not install on a newer version of macOS.

+    >_ osxt xcode
+    Usage: osxt xcode [OPTIONS] COMMAND [ARGS]...

+      Download and install XCode CommandLine Tools.

+    Options:
+      --help  Show this message and exit.

+    Commands:
+      download    Download a file from the Apple Developer... getpbzx     Checks if pbzx is available, otherwise... getversion  Installs to a temporary directory and outputs... install     Create a local installation of the Mac OS...

+---

 <table><tr>
 <td>CLI</td><td>Download</td><td>Install</td><td>Usage</td>